 Emerging Issues The overall risk score is 8.
 The risk continues to be medium.
-This risk likelihood has increased due to the emergence of additional risks relating to the Emergency Services Mobile Communication Programme (ESMCP), moving to new ICT platforms as part of the Third Platform project and the implementation of location and device independent working.
-The impact of the risk has been reduced by the introduction of the Data Classification Scheme and comprehensive data handling instructions.
-Changes to control measures Classification of the brigade's information assets has been prioritised and implemented to ensure appropriate data handling and the creation of appropriate ICT environments in line with government recommendations.
+The risk level remains as it was for last quarter.
+Changes to control measures Classification of the Service's information assets has been prioritised and implemented to ensure appropriate data handling and the creation of appropriate ICT environments in line with government recommendations.
 Upon completion appropriate availability, access and resilience can be applied to these all information assets.
 In addition, work is ongoing to establish accreditation for Code of Connection (CoCo) to the Emergency Services Network (ESN) and the Public Services Network (PSN).
 Accreditation for ICCS has already been achieved Assurance updates The overall risk confidence opinion is amber.